modelstar-labs/website-querystar-io/docs/tutorials/llamaindex-doc-bot/index.md

 :::info
 In this step, we use GPT, a commercial model service by OpenAI.
-- Before running it, make sure you have an OpenAI API key. may cost you up to $1 for GPT tokens.
+- Before building the index, make sure you have an OpenAI API key.
+This step may cost you up to $1 for GPT tokens.
 To avoid the cost, you can skip this step and download [the `storage` folder  from QueryStar demo repo](https://github.com/modelstar-labs/querystar-demo/tree/main/ask_llamaindex_slack_bot/storage).
 - `VectorStoreIndex.from_documents()` call may take 2-5 mins to finish, highly depending on API latency in your region.
 :::